MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Send-MailMessage.md

 None is the default value.
 The alias for this parameter is **dno**.

-The delivery notifications are sent in an email message to the address specified in the value of the *To* parameter.
+The delivery notifications are sent in an email message to the address specified in the value of the *From* parameter.
 The acceptable values for this parameter are:

 - None.